What Is Dollar Cost Averaging (DCA) In Crypto?

 DCA vs. HODL: Which Is Better In Crypto?

 The DCA crypto strategy is focused on consistently buying (or selling) an asset on a regular basis to build an investment over time.
-It is a simple approach for beginners that want to start small and grow an investment without the worry of volatility or price swings.
+For those that don't know when to buy crypto, DCA is a simple approach for beginners to start small and grow an investment without the worry of volatility or price swings.
 When an investor is bullish on a crypto asset for the long term, DCA can make sense because it allows the investor to continue to build up the portfolio using manageable amounts of fiat currency.
 If the asset value begins to decrease, the individual can stop the DCA strategy to reduce exposure.

 In comparison, a buy-and-hold approach usually involves a lump sum purchase amount and holding the asset for as long as it takes for the value of the cryptocurrency to increase.
 Using this method also takes the risk of volatility out and avoids the risk of buying high and selling low.
 The disadvantage of a buy and HODL strategy is timing the market and making a full allocation of funds upfront.
 Should the market turn lower, the person may not have enough cash to take advantage of cheaper prices to reduce the average purchase price.